sardus1970/JR_BLE_Gamepad/README.md

 The yellow transmitter you see on the above photo (a *Jumper T8SG v2 plus*) features a *"JR Module"* bay on the back.
 In the RC world this is some kind of de-facto standard for extending a transmitter's functionality.

-It was a natural choice to try and make this project fit into such a module (which you see on the foreground of the photo).
+It was a natural choice to try and make this project fit into such a module.
 But on transmitters that lack a JR module bay it is still possible to build the circuit directly into the transmitter's housing if a usable PPM signal is available.
-(An example is given at the end of this document)
+An example is given at the end of this document.

 By the time of this writing, the module has been tested successfully under Mac OS (Catalina and Big Sur), various Android devices, and Windows 10.